RyanJMah/Contact-Tracing/README.md

 Database (sql.py):
-Google Cloud SQL database was used to store data of users and incidents.
+A Google Cloud SQL database is used to store data of users and incidents.
 The database is composed of two tables, a users table and an incidents table.
 The users table stores the mac addresses of the users device along with a boolean representing the users covid test results.
 If there are no test results, the default value is False.
 The incidents table stores data on incidents where people are 6-feet or closer.
 When such an incident occurs, the database will store the mac addresss of both users, the RSSI strength that was reported, and will utilize a geolocation API to store the latitide, longitiude, and date/time of the incident.
 The database can add users, add incidents, update the user's covid status, update the mac address, and provide a list of people that an user has been in contact with.

 Geolocation (geo.py):
-Geolocation API is used to report important information when an incident occurs.
-This includes the users longitude, latitude and time of incident.
-When an incident occurs, the program calls upon the geolocation API and the json information is transfered into the database.
+A Geolocation REST API is used to report important information when an incident occurs.
+The following api was used: https://ipgeolocation.io/

+The data taken from the API includes the user's longitude, latitude and time of incident.
+When an incident occurs.
+An http request is made to the API.
+The json data which is returned by the API is converted to a dictionary, which is then transfered to the SQL database.

 BLE Scanner: